ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 [16:33:13] Finished 'default' after 58 μs
 ```

-At this point, our theme is ready for new tasks, and it's time to go through some common tasks that we can use in development everyday.
+At this point, the theme is ready for new tasks, and it's time to go through some common tasks that could be used to speed up development.

 ## Speeding up Development with Gulp Tasks